ARRRRRRRR ye in need of some pirate party games? ; ) Here are some ideas…

 Instead of a sheet cake, Jackson had treasure map cupcakes!
 The “sand” is made from crushed Nilla Wafers and the treasure map lines are made from licorice laces.
 Sharon also added some mini pirate toys for decoration.
 (I love the shark and octopus!)

-Jackson wore a pirate costume (purchased at Halloween), and also some homemade Jack Sparrow braids that were inspired by tutorial in Family Fun magazine.
+Jackson wore a pirate costume (purchased at Halloween), and also some homemade Jack Sparrow braids.

 At the end of the party there was one more bit of treasure, to go!
 Sharon says, “I made the loot bags by folding burlap rectangles, sewing two edges and using leather cord for the drawstrings.
 I cut an ‘X’ template and painted each bag using the template.”
 Inside each loot bag, the pirates found snack packages of Pirate’s Booty, some gold doubloons, a gold chocolate bar, and a mini spyglass.